shahad-hassan19/arttech-online-education/README.md

 - *Working professionals*
 - *Beginners*

-There is *no age restriction, and both **learners and administrators* are supported within the system.
+There is *no age restriction*, and both *learners and administrators* are supported within the system.

 ---

 ## 🧩 Key Features